kokopi-dev/ffxiv-better-autokey/README.md

 ### Updating a macro profile
 Update the text file, it will immediately change after saving the file

 ### Deleting a macro profile
 To delete a profile, delete the text file.

 ### Crafting with a macro profile
+Before starting the craft command:
+ - Make sure **only** your craft window is out
+ - The craft you want to do is highlighted
+ - Your last action was **not** a chat message

 Start crafting with this command in cmd:
 ```
 python main.py craft whitescripts 8